General Admission Policy

 Submitted applications and documents become the property of Johns Hopkins University School of Education and will not be returned.

-Johns Hopkins School of Education students who wish to transfer to one of the other schools in the university are required to submit an admission application to that school.
-Documentation submitted to the School of Education will not be forwarded to any other school in the university.
-Admission to the School of Education establishes no claim or priority for admission to any other school in the university.
+Johns Hopkins School of Education students who wish to transfer to one of the other schools in the university are required to submit an admission application to that School.
+Documentation submitted to the School of Education will not be forwarded to any other School in the university.
+Admission to the School of Education does not establish a claim or priority for admission to any other school or division within Johns Hopkins University.